jiahaoc1993/fabricTest/pbftContainer/README.md

-this is a pbft setting among a single node with multiple container
+this is a pbft setting among a single node with multiple container for testing